accordproject/template-archive/README.md

 ## Introduction

+Cicero allows you to define natural language contract and clause templates that can be executed by a computer.
+These could be relatively simple things like `if the goods are more than [{DAYS}] late, then notify the supplier of the goods, with the message [{MESSAGE}].` or more elaborate natural language and logic such as computing interest on a loan, or calculating penalties based on IoT sensor readings.

+You can browse the library of Open Source Cicero contract and clause templates at: https://templates.accordproject.org.

 Cicero is an Open Source implementation of the [Accord Project Template Specification](https://docs.google.com/document/d/1UacA_r2KGcBA2D4voDgGE8jqid-Uh4Dt09AE-shBKR0).
 It defines the structure of natural language templates, bound to a data model, that can be executed using request/response JSON messages.

 You can read the latest user documentation here: http://accordcicero.readthedocs.io/en/latest/